 "Reported to be the largest electric chandelier ever built, this fixture weighs approximately five tons and has a diameter of 20 feet and an overall length of 28 feet.
 The lighting is in four colors, the total load in the fixture being 65Kw.
 Relamping is accomplished through a trap door in the canopy ceiling above the fixture through which a ladder may be lowered."

-A 1926 view by Keystone Photo Service that's in the Los Angeles Public Library collection.
+A 1926 shot by Keystone Photo Service that's in the Los Angeles Public Library collection.
 We're looking at the asbestos curtain.

 Another 1926 view by Keystone, here showing the painted detail on the asbestos to a greater extent.
 It's a photo that's on display in the Shrine Museum upstairs in the building.

-Another Keystone Photo image on display in the Shrine Museum.
+A Keystone Photo image on display in the Shrine Museum.
+It's the set that was used for the building's dedication ceremonies in January 1926.
 Thanks to Michelle Gerdes for getting the shot of this one.
 Check out her Shrine Auditorium 3.5.2022, a lovely set on Facebook that features 49 photos she took at the March 2022 open house.

-A 1926 photo by Keystone Photo Service from the Los Angeles Public Library collection.
+Another 1926 photo by Keystone of the set seen at the building's dedication.
+It's from the Los Angeles Public Library collection.

-A look at the same set seen in the two photos above but this time from up at the top of the balcony.
-It's in the Los Angeles Public Library collection.
+A look at the set from the top of the balcony.
+It's another from the Los Angeles Public Library collection.

 A luscious 1939 Dick Whittington Studio photo in the USC Digital Library collection.
 If you search the USC collection for Shrine Auditorium photos you get over 400 hits, although many of those photos are Shriner's parades, etc.